pablogs9/husarnet-docs/docs/manual-dashboard.md

 These microservices are seen from a level of other devices in the network as separate devices.
 Currently available microservices in our beta program are:
 - **web terminal** you can SSH your Husarnet devices from a level of https://app.husarnet.com from any devices if you only know credentials to your account (even outside Husarnet network)
-- **ROS SLAM implementations** this microservice could by used by your ROS robots for outsourcing computation heavy task of simultanously localization and map creation.
+- **ROS SLAM implementations** this microservice could be used by your ROS robots for outsourcing computation heavy task of simultanously localization and map creation.

-Cloud microservices will no be available for Self-hosted plans.
+Cloud microservices will not be available for Self-hosted plans.

 ------
 ### [join code tab]

-This is a second, next to `websetup` way to connect your device to Husarnet network using a Linux command line, that is also described in the [first start guide for Linux](/docs/begin-linux).
+This is a second, next to `websetup`, way to connect your device to Husarnet network using a Linux command line, that is also described in the [first start guide for Linux](/docs/begin-linux).
 If you have many devices that you want to connect to your Husarnet network at once, or you do not have access to a web browser this method is the most convenient.

 ![join code tab](/static/img/manual/dashboard_joincode.png)